Equipe-2-Chatbot/Chatbot_discord/README.md

   pip install -r requirements.txt

 # Data:
-  Comes from Stachexchange (in xml format)
+  Comes from Stachexchange (in xml format).
   Use the db_collection_data.py to add the data to your Mongodb collections

 # Change the settings:
-  The token for your bot in Discord
-  The links to your project
+  The token for your bot in Discord and the links to your project

-# Launch the appliction :
+# Launch the application :
   Jarvis.py

 # Machine learning: